videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/connection/connection-class.md

 Connection class is used for making connections to different rooms, and it also provides facility to switch between rooms of a meeting

-Whenever a new connection establishes between meetings, a Connection instance is created inside Meeting class property connections.
+Whenever a new connection establishes between meetings, a Connection instance is created inside [Meeting](../meeting-class/introduction.md) property connections.

 ## Properties